-- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - critic (torch.nn.Module) the critic network. (s -> V(s)) - optim (torch.optim.Optimizer) the optimizer for actor and critic network. - dist_fn (Type[torch.distributions.Distribution]) distribution class for computing the action. - advantage_normalization (bool) whether to do per mini-batch advantage normalization.
+- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - critic (torch.nn.Module) the critic network. $(s \rightarrow V(s))$ - optim (torch.optim.Optimizer) the optimizer for actor and critic network. - dist_fn (Type[torch.distributions.Distribution]) distribution class for computing the action. - advantage_normalization (bool) whether to do per mini-batch advantage normalization.
 Default to True. - optim_critic_iters (int) Number of times to optimize critic network per update.
 Default to 5. - gae_lambda (float) in [0, 1], param for Generalized Advantage Estimation.
 Default to 0.95. - reward_normalization (bool) normalize estimated values to have std close to 1.
 Default to False. - max_batchsize (int) the maximum size of the batch when computing GAE, depends on the size of available memory and the memory cost of the model; should be as large as possible within the memory constraint.
 Default to 256. - action_scaling (bool) whether to map actions from range [-1, 1] to range [action_spaces.low, action_spaces.high].
 Default to True. - action_bound_method (str) method to bound action to range [-1, 1], can be either "clip" (for simply clipping the action), "tanh" (for applying tanh squashing) for now, or empty string for no bounding.
 Default to "clip". - action_space (Optional[gym.Space]) env's action space, mandatory if you want to use option "action_scaling" or "action_bound_method".
 Default to None. - lr_scheduler a learning rate scheduler that adjusts the learning rate in optimizer in each policy.update().
-Default to None (no lr_scheduler). - deterministic_eval (bool) whether to use deterministic action instead of stochastic action sampled by the policy.
-Default to False. - process_fn (batch: tianshou.data.batch.Batch, buffer: tianshou.data.buffer.base.ReplayBuffer, indices: numpy.ndarray) → tianshou.data.batch.Batch Compute the discounted returns for each transition.
+Default to None (no lr scheduler). - deterministic_eval (bool) whether to use deterministic action instead of stochastic action sampled by the policy.
+Default to False.

-where T is the terminal time step, γ is the discount factor, $\gamma \in [0, 1]$.
+$process_fn(batch: Batch, buffer: ReplayBuffer, indices: ndarray) \rightarrow Batch$ where T is the terminal time step, γ is the discount factor, $\gamma \in [0, 1]$.

-learn (batch: tianshou.data.batch.Batch, batch_size: int, repeat: int, kwargs: Any) \rightarrow Dict[str, List[float]]
+learn(batch: Batch, batch_size: int, repeat: int, kwargs: Any) \rightarrow Dict[str, List[float]] Update policy with a given batch of data.